galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 > <comment-title></comment-title>
 >
-> For more information on the topic of quality control, please see our training materials [here]({% link topics/sequence-analysis/index.md %}).
+> For more information on the topic of quality control, please see our [dedicated training materials]({% link topics/sequence-analysis/index.md %}).
 {: .comment}